 Spring

-Even with the cloud cover and ever-looming possibility of rain—not exactly the most easily avoided of weather aberrations—spring is one of the best times of year to visit and dig into all the best things to do in Hong Kong!
+Even with the cloud cover and ever-looming possibility of rain—not exactly the most easily avoided of weather aberrations—spring is one of the best times of year to visit and dig into all the fun things to do in Hong Kong!

 What to wear in spring: With the warm temperatures, you’ll be pumped not to have to pack thicker outerwear to deal with the cooler spring temperatures you’ll find elsewhere in the world.
 Carrying a sturdy travel umbrella and rain jacket is always smart in spring.